-Caribbean Linguistics course.
+LING 420: Caribbean Linguistics.
 COLL 300 credit possible.
 Faculty and select students will travel to Barbados during fall break to study the three major languages on the island, Barbadian English, Bajan, and British English.
 Students will review, use, and analyze language usage, as well as experience the Barbados community and culture, and visit the Cave Hill linguistics laboratory and location of The Dictionary of Caribbean English Usage.

 Iyabo Osiapem, Africana Studies

-Caribbean languages and cultures course.
+AFST 251: Caribbean languages and Identities.
 COLL 300 credit possible.
 This course can serve as the language requirement for Africana Studies.
 The goal of this course is to take a select number of students during Spring Break to Barbados to collect language data to be used for either senior thesis or projects.
 Students will learn more about the history of the island and the effect that English colonization has on the population.

 Camilla Buchanan, Kinesiology and Health Sciences

-The Olderkesi Project.
+KINE 460, East Africa Project.
 COLL 300 credit possible.
-Faculty and select students will travel to Narok County, Kenya to participate in a four week service-learning experience at the Olderkesi Primary School to work with girls in grades 5-7.
+Faculty and select students will travel to Narok County, Kenya to participate in a five week service-learning experience at the Olderkesi Primary School to work with girls in grades 5-7.
 Students will work to mentor the young female students to acquire the knowledge, skills, and attitudes that will encourage them to remain enrolled in school until they complete grade 8 and to aspire to enroll in secondary school.